First Italian War of Independence: The revolutions of 1848

-In 1848 revolutionary riots broke out in many parts of Europe, including numerous places in the Apennines and other parts of Italy.
-Ferdinand II of the Two Sicilies was forced to grant a constitution on 23 January and his example was followed by Leopold II of Tuscany on 17 February, Charles Albert of Piedmont (Sardinia) on 17 February (the Albertine Statute), and Pius IX on 14 March (The Fundamental Statute).
+In 1848 revolutionary riots broke out in many parts of Europe, including numerous places in what is now Emilia-Romagna and other parts of Italy.
+Ferdinand II of the Two Sicilies was forced to grant a constitution on 23 January and his example was followed by Leopold II of Tuscany on 17 February, Charles Albert of Sardinia on 17 February (the Albertine Statute), and Pope Pius IX on 14 March (The Fundamental Statute).
 Charles II, Duke of Parma was ousted.
 Sicily, excepting Messina, revolted against the Bourbon Kingdom of the Two Sicilies.

 On 23 February, the French Revolution of 1848 broke out against Louis Philippe.
-In March, the revolts also spread into the Austrian Empire, where Milan (Five Days of Milan) and Venice (Republic of San Marco) rebelled from the House of Habsburg.
+In March, the revolts also spread into the Austrian Empire, where Milan (Five Days of Milan) and Venice (Republic of San Marco) rebelled against the House of Habsburg.

 The battles were particularly heated in Milan, where the commander of the army of Lombardy–Venetia, Marshal Josef Radetzky, was forced to abandon the city.
 As a result of this, other revolts broke out in Lombardy–Venetia, such as that at Como.
 With Vienna itself in revolt, the Austrian Empire was tottering.

 On 23 March, one day after the end of the Five Days of Milan, King Charles Albert of Sardinia declared war on Austria.
 He was probably spurred to this by the desire to avoid a revolution in his own country, which was itself a liberal monarchy, and by the hope that he could use the rebellions in Lombardy–Venetia as an opportunity to expand his own kingdom.
 Thus began the first Italian war of independence.

 Summary of strategic situation and forces

-As a result of the revolts of Milan and Venice, from 23 March 1848, the Austrians had to retreat into the Quadrilateral fortresses (Peschiera, Verona, Mantua, and Legnago) which formed the defensive nucleus of the Habsburg army in Lombardy-Venetia.
+As a result of the revolts of Milan and Venice, from 23 March 1848, the Austrians had to retreat into the Quadrilateral fortresses (Peschiera, Verona, Mantua, and Legnago) which formed the defensive nucleus of the Habsburg army in Lombardy–Venetia.
 To the east, west, and south of the Quadrilateral, forces of volunteers from the Italian states began to gather in order to fight against the Austrians.
-The Austrian forces were only able to maintain links to the motherland via a corridor to the north, running along the east coast of Lake Garda.
+The Austrian forces were only able to maintain links to the motherland via a corridor to the north, running through the Adige valley on the eastern coast of Lake Garda.